 In winter, majestic bald eagles are perched on cottonwood trees or soar over the water.
 The reservoir eco-system attracts raptors species including golden eagle, red-tailed hawk, northern harrier and ferruginous hawk as well as waterfowl and shorebirds.

-The bird list, available at the park office or entrance stations, provides information about the many species of migratory and resident birds observed here.
+The Cherry Creek Bird Checklist provides information about the many species of migratory and resident birds observed here.
+It is also available at the park office or entrance stations.

 Visitors might see plains species of lark bunting, horned lark and meadowlark.
 A nesting colony of black-crowned night herons use wooded wetlands on the western side of the reservoir.
 Colonies of prairie dogs provide habitat for nesting and brood-rearing by burrowing owls, a threatened species in Colorado.